top of page

 XI.
 Radical Impact Statement

 This PL plan is designed to grow a culture of reflective, technology-supported musicianship across our fine arts programs.
-By modeling the same significant learning environment we want for our students—active, authentic, collaborative, and feedback-driven—we empower teachers to bring innovation to life in every rehearsal room.
+By modeling the same significant learning environment we want for our students—active, authentic, collaborative, and feedback-driven—we empower teachers to bring innovation to life in every rehearsal room (Harapnuik, 2018; Fink, 2013).

 References: